SpecFlowOSS/SpecFlowWiki/Advanced-Project-Setup.md

 The SpecFlow IDE integration tries to locate the generator component in your project structure in order to use the generator version matching the SpecFlow runtime in your project.

-If you installed SpecFlow with the NuGet package or have retained the original structure of the binary package, the generator will be located (based on the reference for the `TechTalk.SpecFlow.dll` assembly) without requiring any configuration.
+If you installed SpecFlow with the NuGet package or have retained the original structure of the binary package, the generator will be located without requiring any configuration, based on the reference to the `TechTalk.SpecFlow.dll` assembly.
 Otherwise, you need to take into account the following rules used to locate the generator (in order of priority, highest priority first):

 1. The generator path configured in app.config (`<generator path="..\lib\SpecFlow"/>`, see [[Configuration]])
 2. The same path as the generator assembly (`TechTalk.SpecFlow.Generator.dll`) referenced from the SpecFlow project